False Positive on an Ovulation Test: 6 Reasons They Happen

 And since LH surges vary, some OPKs may not be sensitive enough to pick up your surge.
 Certain health conditions like PCOS can also muck up your results on OPKs.

-1. Anovulatory Cycles
+1. Anovulatory cycles

 It is possible that your LH surged, but it did not trigger ovulation.
 This can result in anovulation.
 The surge in LH can give you a false positive result on your OPK.